NigelHiggs30/3D-to-2D/README.md

 - **Lighting:** Configure ambient lighting for better visualization.
 - **Rotation and Snapshot:** Rotate the model iteratively and capture snapshots of each rotated view, saving them to a directory.
 - **Snapshot Directory:** Automatically create a unique directory based on the current date and time to store snapshots.

+## Configuration
+You can configure the initial rotation angles, rotation speed, and axis of rotation by modifying the parameters in the script: